-A minimum of one refuse container and one recycling container shall be provided per multi-family project with 16 units or more and each nonresidential project.
+A minimum of one refuse container and one recycling container shall be provided for each nonresidential project and per multi-family project with 16 units or more.
 All refuse containers shall be stored in a storage area.
 Storage areas shall have a minimum dimension of ten feet by ten feet.
+[Ord.
+2018-002]